Mohamedabdeltawab86/spotify_playlist_duration/README.md

 # spotify_playlist_duration

-I didn't find a way to get the duration of a playlist in Spotify, so I quickly wrote up something with Python.
+Python to get duration of a playlist